-I’d like to introduce what is probably the most important concept I’ve every learned: the entity theory of intelligence.
+I’d like to introduce what is probably the most important concept I’ve ever learned: the entity theory of intelligence.
 In a way, I’m frustrated that I didn’t latch onto this insight until I was 35 years old, but by the same token, I’m relieved that I learned this in time to make better parenting decisions when the appropriate time comes.

 Does Intelligence Remain Fixed?

 Dr. Carol Dweck is a psychologist from Stanford University who has spent her life studying a key difference in the way people conceive of themselves and their respective abilities.
-Depending on a number of environmental factors, people tend to believe one of two distinct hypotheses about their own intelligence.
+Depending on several environmental factors, people tend to believe one of two distinct hypotheses about their own intelligence.
 Some people believe that intelligence is a fixed and uncontrollable trait (entity learning hypothesis).
 Other people believe that intelligence is a malleable, controllable ability to be cultivated (incremental learning hypothesis).
 This difference in mentality creates enormous performance, motivational and cognitive contrasts between the two groups.

-In her research, Dweck tests grade school and middle school age children by evaluating their performance at tasks of increasing difficulty.
+In her research, Dweck tests grade school- and middle school-age children by evaluating their performance at tasks of increasing difficulty.
 The test groups feature a mix of kids who subscribe to either the entity (e.g. “People don’t generally become much smarter than they already are.”) or incremental (e.g. “I can make myself as smart as I want to be.”) hypotheses.

 Before significant obstacles are introduced, both sets of children tend to perform equally well at tasks.
 In the face of obstacles, however, we start to see distinct behavioral changes.
 The entity hypothesis children (the ones who view intelligence as a fixed trait) will tend to back down from challenges.
-They tend to view task failures as personal limitations, and so running into an obstacle denotes a limit in their personal abilities.
-Faced with failure, the children adopt negative conditions, and blame their own personal inadequacy for the failure.
+They tend to view task failures as personal limitations, and so running into an obstacle denotes a limit in their abilities.
+Faced with failure, the children adopt negative conditions and blame their inadequacy for the failure.

-Interestingly, may of them take to diversionary and compensatory verbalizations about how much better they are in other areas, or the interesting things their family owns.
+Interestingly, many of them take to diversionary and compensatory verbalizations about how much better they are in other areas, or the interesting things their family owns.
 Most notably, their problem-solving skills and strategies tend to crumble under initial failure.
 Future attempts to solve the difficult task regress to the strategies of younger age groups.
 Dweck calls this the “helpless” behavior pattern.

-The incremental hypothesis children, on the other hand, (the ones who view intelligence as something they can improve) confront these same challenges head on and have a much higher success rate.
+The incremental hypothesis children, on the other hand, (the ones who view intelligence as something they can improve) confront these same challenges head-on and have a much higher success rate.
 They tend to attribute their success not to themselves but to their effort (e.g. “I will get this.” or “If you can do it once you can do it again.”).
 They have much more positive self-cognitions and their problem-solving abilities stay strong in the face of obstacles.
 Dweck calls this the “mastery-oriented” behavior pattern.

 Intelligence Conception is Destiny

 Helpless and mastery-oriented children develop different overarching goals that shape their development.
 Mastery-oriented children, who believe that their realm of mastery is expanded and improved through effort and stretching, develop learning-related goals.
 They seek to improve their competence.
 The children who exhibit helpless behaviors, on the other hand, develop validation-oriented goals.
-They would like to show their trait competence in its best light and receive a favorable judgement for it.
+They would like to show their trait competence in its best light and receive a favorable judgment for it.
 One group becomes accomplishment-oriented, the other group becomes validation-oriented.

 Believing that intelligence is malleable, in addition to unlocking performance potential, might also actually be closer to the truth.
-We’ve all grown up believing that IQ tests measure our innate intelligence, but in fact the inventor of the IQ test, Alfred Binet, was an incremental theorist.
-He believed that an IQ measurement was a present snapshot of an evolving trait.
-It was society that then turned the instrument into a measurement of status and destiny.
+We’ve all grown up believing that IQ tests measure our innate intelligence, but in fact, the inventor of the IQ test, Alfred Binet, was an incremental theorist.
+He believed that IQ measurement was a present snapshot of an evolving trait.
+It was our society that then turned the instrument into a measurement of status and destiny.